dealingwith/poole/_posts/2008-01-12-many-thoughts-after-my-show-and-the-chemistry-set-show-last-night.markdown

-So last night after my set at White Rock Coffee, which I should jot down some thoughts about but will do so in a less public forum--suffice it to say for now **thank you so much** everyone who came out and especially those who sang along and pounded on tables when asked--I went to [The Chemistry Set][1]'s last show.
+So last night after my set at White Rock Coffee, which I should jot down some thoughts about but will do so in a less public forum--suffice it to say for now **thank you so much** everyone who came out and especially those who sang along and pounded on tables when asked--I went to The Chemistry Set's last show.

 **I should preface all by saying that The Chemistry Set** was (is the past